 Mobility is the ability to move about or navigate a space from one point to another.
-When designing spaces for people with vision loss, it is important to have an understanding of mobility.
-This section will provide you with an overview of how people with vision loss travel.
+When designing spaces for people impacted by blindness, it is important to have an understanding of mobility.
+This section will provide you with an overview of how people impacted by blindness travel.

-In general, people with vision loss choose one of several methods for mobility:
+In general, people impacted by blindness choose one of several methods for mobility:

 - They may travel independently, relying on their residual sight or using a mobility aid.
 The three most common mobility aids, in order of frequency of use, are the long white cane, the guide dog and the electronic travel aid.